vritzenthaler/vritzenthaler.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student in Scientific computing at ONERA Toulouse, my research interests are:
+I'm a PhD Student in Scientific computing at ONERA Toulouse.
+My research interests are:
 - Numerical simulation of Partial Differential Equations,
 - Compatible discretization,
 - Numerical analysis.